-For patients of all ages, audiologists at Dean Clinic provide a wide variety of hearing and balance services.
+For patients of all ages, audiologists at Dean Medical Group provide a wide variety of hearing and balance services.
 All testing is performed and interpreted by (or under the supervision of) licensed audiologists.

 Throughout our lives, hearing is a vital component to communication and interaction with others.
 Although hearing loss is sometimes associated with the elderly, symptoms can occur at any age.